clay-hunter-welch/computer_vision_hand/README.md

 - currently only one hand tracks, but OpenCV will track multiple hands.
 Further, hand orientation could also be mirrored correctly: thumb on left vs thumb on right.
+- the real trick would be to combine this with the pose estimation module to get an understanding if the tracker is perceiving a left hand or a right hand.
+Then, knowing which hand and knowing its orientation based on thumb position, the hand graphic could be swapped out for a back-of-hand version.
+That would be cool.